Skip to main content

 Field-making potential.
 We look for work that opens entirely new directions.
 Ideas that generate more ideas, not incremental improvements on well-studied problems.

 Interdisciplinary leverage.
 Breakthroughs often come from unexpected connections across domains.
-If your background gives you a lens others in alignment don't have, that's a feature.
+If your background gives you a lens others in alignment don't have, we want to hear from you.

 01